Blazing-Blast/Cardgame/Spirit.md

 - Structures
 - Spells

-During the player's `Damage` phase, their deployed card may be activated as long as it is not exhaused.
+During the player's second phase, their deployed card may be activated as long as it is not exhausted.

 What this entails will be specified on the card.
-If it is not specfied, the card may damage any orthogonally neighbouring card for their `Damage` stat.
+If it is not specified, the card may damage any orthogonally neighbouring card for their `Damage` stat.

 Being activated always exhausts the card, unless the contrary is specified.